bernardobelchior/cister-collector/README.md

 * `TARGET=sky` The target plattform.
 We are going to use the Tmote Sky
 * `savetarget` Saves the target for any future compilations
 * `NODEID=0x0001` Node id is set to 1
-* `MOTES=/dev/ttyUSB0`  Ued to pass tty-devices on which to apply the action
+* `MOTES=/dev/ttyUSB0`  Used to pass tty-devices on which to apply the action
 * `cister-collector.upload` This will upload the code on the Tmote Sky
 * `login` This will enable us to view the output.
 If permission error occurs, use `sudo -s` command at the beginning